 The Akkuyu nuclear power plant will be Turkey’s first nuclear power plant with the estimated cost of construction and related procurement being around US$20 billion.
 According to an inter-governmental agreement signed on 12 May 2012, Turkey and Russia will co-operate in the building and operation of the power plant via a build-own-operate (ВОО) model.
-According to estimates, the first unit of the plant will generate electricity in 2019.
+According to estimates, construction of the power plant will start in 2015 and the first unit of the plant will generate electricity in 2019.

 Under the inter-governmental agreement, four reactors will be built, with a combined installed capacity of 4,800 MW.
 After construction is complete, the plant is predicted to be capable of generating 35 billion kWh of electricity energy per year.
 With this scale of potential generation, it is possible that electricity may be exported to south Europe and Asian countries.
 The service life of the Akkuyu plant is 60 years.